Accelerated Reader Program List

 Additionally, the School Board's Admission/Enrollment Policy may be viewed in the CCSD Online Policy Manual .

-If your child meets the age requirement, registration for kindergarten begins in March.
+If your child meets the age requirement, online registration for kindergarten begins Jan.
+22, 2019.
 CCSD offers online enrollment for all new students.
-Click here to learn more about the New Student Gateway.
+Click here to learn more.

-Learn more about CCSD's kindergarten program by checking out our Ready to Learn: 2018-19 Kindergarten at CCSD brochure (Spanish version).
+Learn more about kindergarten in CCSD by checking out Ready to Learn: A Parent’s Guide to CCSD Kindergarten.

 Lunch is $2.35 for elementary students, $2.60 for middle and high school students, and $3.75 for student meals from the high school Grill Line.
 Visitors pay $4 for lunch at any school, $4.50 for lunch from the high school Grill Line, and $5 for special events.
 Breakfast is $1.50 for all students; visitors may eat breakfast for $1.75.
 Free and reduced price meals are available for eligible students.
 A complete menu listing is available on our School Menus page.